 The AFFTA Fisheries Fund was established in late 2014 with the main objective of funding organizations and projects focused on fisheries conservation and education.
 The Fisheries Fund is initially seeded with revenue from IFTD, and is now open to donations from AFFTA members and the general public.

 “The Fisheries Fund is a unique opportunity for AFFTA, and everyone whose vocation or avocation is tied to fly fishing, to give back.
 To protect what we hold most dear.
-The Fisheries Fund is a long-time goal of AFFTA, we are ecstatic to see it realized,” stated Jim Klug, former AFFTA Board Chairman and Fisheries Fund committee chair.
+The Fisheries Fund is a long-time goal of AFFTA, we are ecstatic to see it realized,” states Jim Klug, former AFFTA Board Chairman and Fisheries Fund committee chair.

 The AFFTA Fisheries Fund is a U.S.-registered nonprofit 501(c)(3) organization.
 Contributions are tax-deductible in the U.S.

 To apply for a grant with the Fisheries Fund, please click here and submit the application form.
 You also MUST submit the budget form, save it to your computer and upload it to the application in Section IV.

 To date, the Fisheries Fund has supported the following organizations and projects:

 - The Freshwater Trust’s efforts to restore steelhead & salmon habitat in the Big Sandy River Basin, Oregon

 - Trout Unlimited’s 5 Rivers Program that grows new university and college aged anglers

 - Utah Stream Access Coalition’s fight for public access to Utah fisheries